sansin5982/Statistics-with-R/chapters/Chi-squared.md

 ## Introduction

-The chi-squared test (χ² test) is a statistical hypothesis test used to determine if there is a significant association between two categorical variables.
+The chi-squared test (χ² test) is a statistical hypothesis test **used to determine if there is a significant association between two categorical variables**.
 The test determines whether the observed frequencies of the categories in the sample differ significantly from the expected frequencies based on a theoretical distribution.

-The chi-squared test works by comparing the observed frequencies to the expected frequencies that would be obtained if the null hypothesis were true.
-The null hypothesis, in this case, is that there is no association between the two variables.

-If the calculated value of the chi-squared test statistic is larger than the critical value from the chi-squared distribution with the appropriate degrees of freedom, then the null hypothesis is rejected, and it can be concluded that there is a significant association between the two variables.
+If the **calculated value of the chi-squared test statistic is larger than the critical value** from the chi-squared distribution with the appropriate degrees of freedom, then the **null hypothesis is rejected**, and it can be concluded that there is a significant association between the two variables.
 On the other hand, if the calculated value is smaller than the critical value, then the null hypothesis is not rejected, and it can be concluded that there is no significant association between the two variables.

 Chi-squared tests are widely applied in biological research, such as in genetics to examine allele distributions or in epidemiology to assess disease prevalence across different groups.

 $$
-\large \chi^2 = \sum \frac{(O\_{ij} - E\_{ij})^2}{E\_{ij}}
+\large \chi^2 = \sum \frac{(O\_{\scriptstyle ij} - E\_{\scriptstyle ij})^2}{E\_{ij}}
 $$

 where: